 I am a theoretical nuclear physicist.
-I am currently the Director of the Institute for Nuclear Theory and a professor in the Physics Department at the University of Washington.
+I am currently a Senior Fellow of the Institute for Nuclear Theory and a professor in the Physics Department at the University of Washington.
 My interests are in the theory of dense strongly interacting mattter and how it may appear in high energy collisions, in neutron stars and in the early universe.
 My research has involved contributions to the theory of baryon number violation in electroweak theory (Sphalerons), quarks and gluons at finite temeprature and density (The Quark Gluon Plasma), the dense configuration of gluons as made in ultra-relativistic collisions of strongly interacting particles (The Color Glass Condensate), and high density quark matter at zero temperature (Quarkyonic Matter.)
 I have also done early work on the theory of the production of dense matter in high energy collisions, and novel features of QCD asociated with topological effects (The Chiral Magnetic Effect.)
 You can view my scientific papers at inspirehep.net.

 I have honorary PhD's from the Jagiellonian University in Krakow, Poland and China Central Normal Univeristy in Wuhan, China.